 Mr Ahmad replied: "I was completely compliant because I had made my mind up when they came towards me I was going to co-operate and reassure them they had nothing to fear from me whatsoever."

 He added: "At no point did I struggle or make it difficult for them.
 At no point did I say anything to them other than 'can you stop hitting me?'.
-I didn't make it hard for them or provoke them whatsoever."'Screaming in pain'
+I didn't make it hard for them or provoke them whatsoever."

 Mr Ahmad said his wife Uzma Qureshi was removed from the bedroom and the assault continued.